harbassan/firefox-newtab/README.md

-## firefox new tab
+## custom new tab
-custom new tab for firefox that shows yours bookmarks (organised in folders) and has some useful keyboard shortcuts.
+custom new tab that shows and allows you to properly manage bookmarks (organised in folders) and has some useful keyboard shortcuts.

 alters the ui slightly when using duck duck go's built in search [bangs](https://duckduckgo.com/bangs).